Master the Fine Art of Receiving and Giving Criticism

 Dr. Sidney Simon developed a valuable filter or series of questions to ask before we criticize.

-Six Questions to Filter Criticism
+Six Questions to Ask Before Giving Criticism

 - Can she or he do anything about the situation or behavior?
+Is the solution out of their hands?

 - Has she or he heard this before?
 Is this new information?
+If this is the case, what is missing to make change possible?

 - Am I sure that none of my own hang-ups are involved?
+Many disagreements stem from unknown personal issues.

 - Am I the best person with the best relationship to deliver criticism?
+Have you earned the right to assume trust that the message comes with good intentions?

 - Is it possible that this person needs more encouragement than anything else?
+We all benefit from support and encouragement.

 I would add that if you decide to give someone criticism, consider calling it feedback and ask permission first.
 Ask, “May I offer you feedback for next time?”
 Then, respect the answer.
-Honour their response in whatever form–yes, no, perhaps later, I need to think about.
+Honor their response in whatever form–yes, no, perhaps later, I need to think about.

 Receiving Criticism